mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 This command is going to return incidents.
 We need to have parameters to accept the plugin configuration that sets up our credentials/url.

+To accept parameter input from the plugin configuration that we set in the last step we need to add `[PoshBot.FromConfig('ConfigName')]` to each Parameter.

+We need 3 parameters that accept input from the config system: `'TOPdeskCredential'`, `'TOPdeskUrl`', and `'ApplicationPassword'`
 This is what the function looks like when completed

 ```powershell